 Prior to deciding on the types of medical writing projects you have, be clear on who your target audience is, your intended outcome and the type of message you want to convey.
 Some messages are better conveyed in words alone, while others need visual aids.
 Some types of medical writing projects have strict rules regarding formatting and what needs to be included, such as patent applications, medical immigration applications support letters, grant proposals, and journal articles.
 However, some types of medical writing projects allow full flexibility and creativity because they will essentially be self-published online.

-Here, we explain several different types of medical writing projects we do and their purpose.
+Here, we explain several different types of medical writing projects we do and their purposes.
 We have also attached a hyperlink to an example of such a document to provide additional clarity; whenever possible, we linked to one we wrote or edited ourselves.
 We put this together in alphabetical order as a glossary.
 If you want to start writing your copy we suggest you read our ultimate medical writing guide simultaneously.

 Abstract – #1 on our list of types of medical writing